License to launch a Colorado space travel initiative is quickly approaching, but the news has some Eastern Plains residents concerned.

 But the plan concerns people like Mike McCaleb, a rancher with 500 head of cattle on Colorado’s eastern plains, who said Spaceport’s launch zone, which runs 100 miles from near Last Chance to western Kansas and 50 miles north to south, puts tiny towns along US 36 directly under its flight path.

-Which has raised concerns about what impact that might have on aerial crop dusting operations.
+That has raised concerns about the impact that might have on aerial crop dusting operations.
 An official said the impact is uncertain because crop dusting pilots don’t usually communicate with air traffic control since those planes fly so close to the ground.

 Spaceport Colorado is expected to receive a final decision from the FAA by Aug.
 19